mhetrepooja-22/Project_Freelance/README.md

 ```

-### -- Advance level
+## Advance level queries

-### -- Find the top 3 highest-earning freelancers in each job category, including their earnings, platform, and experience level.
+### Find the top 3 highest-earning freelancers in each job category, including their earnings, platform, and experience level.

 ```sql
 with cte as